Notify me

 Introduction.

-This article about watch logos unveils their horological significance and explores how and why they work in the way they do, for the big brands, for microbrands, and for our own brand.
+This article about watch logos unveils their horological significance and explores how and why they work the way they do, for the big brands, for microbrands, and for our own brand.

-We then delve into examples of watch logos from some of the big brands and how they function to convey the essence of each brand.
+I then delve into examples of watch logos from some of the big brands and how they function to convey the essence of each brand.

-Followed by a detailed look at how microbrands use their logos to convey their own meaning, and how that fits with the creative freedoms and innovations that being a microbrand facilitates.
+That is followed by a detailed look at how microbrands use their logos to convey their own meaning, and how that fits with the creative freedoms and innovations that being a microbrand facilitates.

 Finally I let you in on the secrets of our own logo design for UnconstrainedTime.